CurtisGrayeBabin/old-website/README.md

 ## Lessons learned
 - animations are `cool` but remember to keep them `simple`
+- Cloudfront was sending a `500` error when sending a GET request for my site since my site had no SSL certificate and no alternate domain name
 - learned how to get SSL certificates with AWS Certificate Manager
 - learned how to use AWS S3 to redirect a root domain (curtisbabin.com) to a subdomain (www.curtisbabin.com)
 - learned my updated AWS S3 bucket's contents couldn't be seen in the browser because I had to create something called an `invalidation` inside AWS Cloudfront, and that cleared the cache